-School governors are volunteers, from a wide variety of backgrounds, who have an interest in influencing education for the children in their local community.
+School governors are volunteers, from a wide variety of backgrounds, who have an interest in influencing education and improving outcomes for the children in their local community.
 Governing bodies are accountable for school performance, curriculum and budgets, for setting school aims/policies and for planning the school’s future direction.
 Governing bodies are also broadly responsible for ensuring schools provide a good quality education for, and encourage development in, all pupils.

 Find out a little more about our Governing Body....